Prior Authorization for Traditional Medicare Patients Has Started in 6 States

 The Trump Administration's continuing fight against fraud, waste and abuse

 The introduction of the short list of Medicare services for prior authorization will test how well technologies such as machine learning and AI can streamline the prior authorization process.
-“CMS is committed to crushing fraud, waste, and abuse, and the WISeR Model will help root out waste in Original Medicare,” said CMS Administrator Dr. Mehmet Oz.
+“CMS is committed to crushing fraud, waste, and abuse, and the WISeR Model will help root out waste in original Medicare,” said CMS Administrator Dr. Mehmet Oz.

 As part of the goal of rooting out waste and fraud, the Justice Department conducted a 2025 National Health Care Fraud Takedown.
 Results were released on June 30, 2025, and included charges against more than 300 defendants who were accused of a range of health care fraud schemes.

-One particular indictment can provide some insight as to how or why some of the procedures/services were selected for the list.
-In one particular case, three defendants in Arizona allegedly conspired to give elderly Medicare recipients unnecessary skin grafts, known as "amniotic wound allografts."
+One particular indictment can provide insight as to how or why some of the procedures/services were selected for the list.
+In one case, three defendants in Arizona allegedly conspired to give elderly Medicare recipients unnecessary skin grafts, known as "amniotic wound allografts."
 The defendants allegedly pocketed millions of dollars and billed for "more than over $1 billion in false and fraudulent claims to Medicare and other health benefit providers for these medically unnecessary allografts."
 To make matters worse, according to the indictment, the defendants are alleged to have targeted Medicare beneficiaries, many of whom were terminally ill in hospice care.

 The WISeR Model and how the program will work